LocalBolt

 Open-Source Security, Zero Trust by Design

-LocalBolt uses NaCl/Curve25519 encryption to transfer files directly between devices with zero server storage.
-The entire stack, from the Bolt Protocol to the cryptographic SDK, is open source.
+LocalBolt uses NaCl/Curve25519 encryption to transfer files directly between devices with zero cloud storage.
+The Bolt Protocol and cryptographic SDK are open source.

 End-to-End Encryption